Skip to main contentSkip to footer

 Some general alternator maintenance tips include:

-1. Ensure you know how to jump-start the car; an improper jump can fry the alternator.
+1. Jump-start correctly: Ensure you know how to jump-start the car; an improper jump can fry the alternator.

-2. Improperly installing aftermarket electronics can overload the alternator, so be careful with any high-tech add-ons to the vehicle.
+2. Avoid overloading: Improperly installing aftermarket electronics can overwork your alternator, so be careful with any high-tech add-ons to the vehicle.

-3. Keep it clean, as a build-up of dirt and grease on the alternator can cause it to overheat and become damaged.
+3. Keep it clean: A build-up of dirt and grease on the alternator can cause it to overheat and become damaged.
 Dirt and corrosion on the battery and alternator connections can also cause them to work harder to meet the electrical demands of your vehicle.

-4. Watch out for fluid leaks in the alternator; routinely inspecting the vehicle can keep you alert.
+4. Inspect for leaks: Watch out for fluid leaks in the alternator; routinely inspecting the vehicle can keep you alert.

-5. Keep your belts in good condition.
+5. Check the belts: Keep your belts in good condition.
 Worn or torn belts can interrupt the electrical flow or loosen the alternator mountings.

-6. Be cautious when making repairs near the alternator.
+6. Be careful during repairs: Be cautious when making repairs near the alternator.
 If you are replacing a nearby belt or other component, give the mounting hardware on your alternator a once over before you close the hood.
 Ensure nothing has come loose that will cause unnecessary jarring or vibrations when the car is in motion.

-By following these tips, you can keep your alternator working for as long as possible.
+By following these tips, you can keep your alternator working for as long as possible, and let you know when to replace your alternator.
 However, even a good, well-cared-for alternator can have issues.
 It’s important to make routine auto maintenance a habit and have your trusted Meineke technician ensure the safety and performance of your vehicle.

 Concerned About Your Alternator?
 Let Meineke Help!

-Meineke is a full-service automotive center ready to help you with maintenance and repair.
+Meineke is a full-service automotive center ready to help you with alternator repair or replacement.
+Our ASE-certified technicians can diagnose alternator issues, perform a charging system test, and recommend whether you need alternator service or battery replacement.
 Visit a location near you for an alternator inspection and service.

 Frequently Asked Questions